 Proper storage of LSD is also important.
 The rate of its decline in potency will depend on how it’s stored.
 Heat, humidity and exposure to UV light will cause LSD potency to deteriorate more quickly.

 It can be challenging to know where to begin or which sources you can trust.
 That’s why we compiled our tips and resources into the Ultimate Guide to Sourcing Psychedelic Medicines.

 Oral ingestion is the safest, most direct way to ingest acid.
 Usually, people recommend taking it sublingually, or under the tongue.
 Some might find this experience uncomfortable, especially if using a thicker or wider tab.
 People prescribe different amounts of time to keep the acid under the tongue.

 There’s no need to get caught up in the specifics.
 Holding a tab under your tongue for 15 minutes instead of 45 won’t profoundly alter your trip.
-Personally, I just swallow it, without holding it sublingually at all.
-I haven’t noticed any difference.

 One reason you might want to keep it under your tongue though, especially if it’s your first time trying a particular batch, is to taste and test the acid.
 Or more accurately, you’ll want to not taste the acid.

-LSD shouldn’t leave any test in your mouth, nor any sense of numbness or bitterness.
+LSD shouldn’t leave any taste in your mouth, nor any sense of numbness or bitterness.
 If you taste something metallic, bitter, or numbing, there’s a good chance it’s not LSD.
-Sometimes people will sell LSD imitations, which are still psychedelic, though present a risk of toxicity.
+Sometimes people will sell LSD imitations, which are still psychedelic, though they present a risk of toxicity.
 The best way to be sure that you are taking pure LSD is to purchase a test kit, such as the kits available at Test Kit Plus.

 An important thing to consider when dosing LSD is what kind of experience you want.
 Depending on the amount, it can feel like you are using an entirely different substance.